oslabs-beta/spyglass/SETUP.md

 ## Access Grafana for cluster health metrics
-Grafana is an application part of Kube-Prometheus-Stack that provide visualizations for metrics monitoring a Kubernetes cluster.
+Grafana is an application part of Kube-Prometheus-Stack and provides visualizations for metrics monitoring a Kubernetes cluster.
 See documentation at this [link](https://grafana.com/grafana/).

 1. Edit Grafana's configuration map in order to render visuals correctly in Spyglass.
 ```